Written By: Care New England on September 09, 2021

 A personal history of radiation therapy for cancer treatment in the pelvic or abdominal region

 FAP, HNPCC, or another genetic colorectal cancer syndrome

 A personal history of adenomas or colorectal cancer

 How often you should schedule follow-up screenings depends on your risk level.
-If you are at average risk, according to the CDC, you should schedule a colonoscopy once per decade until the age of 75.
+If you are at average risk, you should schedule a colonoscopy once every 10 years until the age of 75.

 Regular colorectal screenings are important because they detect early-stage colon or rectal cancer.
 In some cases, precancerous polyps are discovered and removed before they develop into cancer.
 Regardless, the earlier cancer is detected, the better the prognosis is.